Introduction: Sustainable IT Monitoring & Grid Signals

 Going further

 Let’s illustrate the importance of granularity when sourcing grid signals.
-We take as an example a data center located in Germany, for which we approximate the load profile by the curve below:
+We take as an example a data center located in Germany for which we approximate the load profile by the curve below:

-You can explore how electricity demand and electricity mix fluctuate in space and time, and how these affect other characteristics of the grid such as the carbon intensity, or the share of renewables on our two freely available tool below:
+You can explore how electricity demand and electricity mix fluctuate in space and time, and how these affect other characteristics of the grid such as the carbon intensity, or the share of renewables on our two freely available tools below:

 Live map